-1. HEMP EXTRACT
+1. CANNA EXTRACT

 Herbal supplements are an easy way to improve your stress and anxiety levels with minimal changes to your routine.

-Hemp extract induces effects by interacting with receptor pathways in your body.
+Canna extract induces effects by interacting with receptor pathways in your body.
 Importantly it has shown to interact with serotnin receptors (You may have heard serotonin referred to as the "happy hormone" because of its ability to improve mood and impart feelings of happiness).